-Caltech will request your information from IDOC only after you have been admitted and submitted either your CSS PROFILE or FAFSA.
-Early Action admits who have submitted their PROFILE and/or FAFSA will not have their information requested until mid-December due to Caltech's processing schedule.
+Caltech will request your information from IDOC only after you have been admitted and submitted either your CSS Profile or FAFSA.
+Early Action admits who have submitted their CSS Profile and/or FAFSA will not have their information requested until mid-December due to Caltech's processing schedule.

 Can my noncustodial parent submit his/her documents through IDOC, too?

 Noncustodial parents will be able to upload their tax returns and any other necessary information through the IDOC website.
 Information submitted by the custodial parent will not be shared with the noncustodial parent and vice versa.
 Other personal information, such as contact information and Social Security numbers, will also not be shared with the other parent.